-CivicPlus best practices include code-base updates and content standards that reference WCAG 2.0 A and AA, which encompasses and surpasses Section 508 standards.
+CivicPlus best practices include code-based updates and content standards that reference WCAG 2.0 A and AA, which encompass and surpass Section 508 standards.

 - CivicPlus has been at the cutting edge of accessibility for years and that will not change now.
 We were WCAG 2.0 compliant long before the USAB required it.
 Most of the new 2.1 improvements are focused on mobile, and that is where CivicEngage will focus its development.
 Currently, none of the WCAG 2.1 success criteria are required by law.
 We will continue to develop toward the highest available standards.
 As always, you can count on CivicPlus to continue to launch websites that are highly compliant with WCAG 2.0 A and AA.

 WCAG 2.0 A & AA

 Web Content Accessibility Guidelines (WCAG) is backed by the World Wide Web Consortium (W3C), the primary international web standards organization, and represents the future direction for web accessibility standards in the U.S.

 CivicPlus does not reference WCAG 2.0 AAA criteria, due to critical evaluation of the criteria for compliance and consideration of universally accepted best practices in the web community.